jeremyosih/cameroon-locations/README.md

 - `code`: Get the constituency code
 - `name`: Get the constituency name
-- `countyCode`: Get the county code this constituency belongs to
+- `county`: Get the county object this constituency belongs to (contains code and name)
 - `data`: Get all data for the constituency
-- `county()`: Get the county this constituency belongs to
+- `getCounty()`: Get the county this constituency belongs to as a CountyWrapper
 - `wards()`: Get all wards in this constituency
 - `ward(nameOrCode)`: Get a ward by name or code